ayufan/gitlab-ci-multi-runner/docs/install/docker.md

-## Run gitlab-ci-multi-runner in a container
+## Run gitlab-runner in a container

 ### Docker image installation and configuration